 Reporting the Additional 10% Tax

-The additional 10% tax is reported on Form 5329.pdf, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts and Form 1040, Schedule 4.pdf, Other Taxes.
-However, you don't have to file Form 5329 if your Form 1099-R.pdf, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. shows distribution code 1 in Box 7.
-In this instance, you need only enter the additional 10% tax directly on Form 1040, Schedule 4.pdf.
-If you qualify for one of the exceptions to the additional 10% tax, but your Form 1099-R doesn't have a distribution code 2, 3, or 4 in the box labeled "distribution code(s)," or if the code shown is incorrect, you must file Form 5329 and Schedule 4 to claim the exception.
+The additional 10% tax is reported on Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts (PDF) and Schedule 2 (Form 1040 or 1040-SR), Additional Taxes (PDF).
+However, you don't have to file Form 5329 if your Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. (PDF) shows distribution code 1 in Box 7.
+In this instance, you need only enter the additional 10% tax directly on Schedule 2 (Form 1040 or 1040-SR).
+If you qualify for one of the exceptions to the additional 10% tax, but your Form 1099-R doesn't have a distribution code 2, 3, or 4 in the box labeled "distribution code(s)," or if the code shown is incorrect, you must file Form 5329 and Schedule 2 to claim the exception.

 Tax Withholding and Estimated Tax